dtekcth/data101/src/introduction.md

 ## Lectures

 There will be two lectures where we go through some of the early chapters.
-The first will be on the 4th of September 12:00 in HA1, where we will go through how to use Git.
+The first lecture we will go through how to use Git.
 The authors will also be available during the _PISS-kväll_ in the afternoon to help you.

-The second lectures will be at 12:00 on the 11th of September (HA1) where we will go through the CLI and the Editor.
+The second lecture will cover the CLI and the Editor.

 The authors will also be attending the _hackkväll_ at 18:00 in NC (Idéläran) and will be assisting you with any problem you might be having!